Handover-ns3-works/ns-3-dev-git/README.md

 This helps us to run the simulation with different parameters without having to recompile the code every time.

+#### Computing d_{RLF} (distance at which RLF occurs)
+1. Run scenario.cc with specified HO and RLF parameter values
+2. From the output save the time instant at which T310 timer expires and RLF is declared
+3. Multiply the time with velocity to compute d_{RLF}
+4. Average the computed values over all trajectories mentioned in the manuscript.

 ### rlf_runner.py
 Tuning each parameter and collecting the data is one of the most important parts of this project as we need to find the optimal values for each parameter and cross-check them with the developed analytical model.
 This script helps us to automate this process.
 It runs the simulation with different values of the parameters and collects the data in a CSV file.